-The city of Bloomington, Minnesota undertook a community collaboration project in its effort to transform Lyndale Avenue into a thriving, walkable, mixed-use corridor that serves as an amenity to attract new, and retain existing, residents and businesses- the Lyndale Avenue Suburban Retrofit.
-I was engaged to bring creative thinking and design to this work and was charged with turning a 4000+ sq. ft. former liquor store into an inviting, accessible location that would welcome the public during both “open studio” hours and a public open house.
-In addition to consulting on other activities, I would designed an interactive exercise to collect public input on their priorities for the project area.
+The City of Bloomington, Minnesota hired Stantec to conduct a community collaboration project in its effort to transform Lyndale Avenue into a thriving, walkable, mixed-use corridor that serves as an amenity to attract new, and retain existing, residents and businesses: the Lyndale Avenue Suburban Retrofit.

-With this information in mind (ideally), participants were instructed to choose one priority that would affect the corridor as a whole, write it on one of the cut out shapes (flowers, leaves, butterflies, or worms), tape it to a stick and add it to the garden.
+With this information in mind, participants were instructed to choose one priority that would affect the corridor as a whole, write it on a shape (flowers, leaves, butterflies, or worms), tape it to a stick and add it to the raised-bed garden.
 We offered suggestions including beautify streetscape, increase transit, improve pedestrian and bike access, expand public spaces, build more housing, but kept the activity an open-answer format where participants could formulate their own response.